cardano-foundation/CIPs/CIP-0071/README.md

 ### Commemorative NFTs with Optional Token Burning

 There is a question as to whether we should enforce the requirement that votes be burned when they are counted by the vote counter.
 However, we do not want that to be a standard as many users of NFT communities have expressed an interest in receiving commemorative NFTs (similar to an "I Voted" sticker).
 Instead, we propose that the ballot Plutus minting policy be burn-able by anyone who holds the NFT in their wallet.
-This way, locked ADA can be reclaimed if the user has no further use for the commemorative NFT (see an example of this in the [Implementation](./example/)).
+This way, locked ada can be reclaimed if the user has no further use for the commemorative NFT (see an example of this in the [Implementation](./example/)).

 ### Potential Attacks and Mitigations